How to Tell if Coffee is Good or Bad for You.

 Coffee beans naturally contain magnesium, B vitamins, zinc, copper, and minerals from the healthy natural/organic soil that they grow in.

-While there is lots to consider with our coffee habit, the biggest takeaway is do not let coffee rule you, premium organic coffee, with no dependency can definitely add some bonus points to your day (for cognitive function and energy), ideally you would be a fast metabolizer and not sensitive to stimulants.
+While there is lots to consider when analyzing our coffee habit, the biggest takeaway is do not let coffee rule you, premium organic coffee, with no dependency can definitely add some bonus points to your day (for cognitive function and energy), ideally you would be a fast metabolizer and not sensitive to stimulants.

 On the flip side, an unhealthy habit is one where dependency on coffee is present and you cannot function without it.
 This is a tell tale sign of poor adrenal function.
 Caffeine stimulates your adrenal glands which puts you into a constant fight/flight response.
 Caffeine does create dependency and you must always remember that when you drink coffee, you are not really getting energy, you are borrowing energy from caffeine.
 So if your top reason for consuming coffee is because you cannot function without it than some underlying work needs to be done.